-The issue of public transportation subsidy redistribution is well illustrated by the progressive thoughts, opinion leaders - for example the chief architect of Budapest, the CEO of Budapest Development Centre - expressed about the necessity of reducing car use in Budapest in recent years (Zubreczky and Zsuppan 2020, hvg.hu 2019).
+The issue of public transportation subsidy redistribution is well illustrated by the progressive thoughts of opinion leaders - e.g. the chief architect of Budapest, the CEO of Budapest Development Centre - about the necessity of reducing car use in Budapest in recent years (Zubreczki & Zsuppán 2020, BFK 2021).
 I argue that based on these thoughts, two distinct visions can be formulated about a less car-dominated urban Budapest.
 One of them is the vision of the 'compact city', the guiding principle of which is to reduce mobility needs by creating a more compact metropolitan area where more people live in Budapest and particularly in the inner city or its proximity, and where more people work, study and pursue other activities in the proximity of their place of residence as it is suggested by the principles of the 15-minute city (Moreno et al. 2021).
-Such a vision would probably require several measures, including the rehabilitation of brown zones within or in the proximity of the inner city, the reduction or redistribution of all mobility subsidies.
-It would contribute to less car-dominance throughout the metropolitan area through reducing mobility needs in general and by facilitating bike use and walking.
-The other vision might be named 'rail city' and its guiding principle is to replace car use by public transportation by creating a rail network that connects the suburban centres with the inner city and enmeshes much of Budapest, and it would contribute to less car dominance in Budapest through encouraging people to shift from more expensive and limited car use to cheap, quick and comfortable public transportation (or to cycling in some cases).
+Such a vision would probably require several measures, including the rehabilitation of brown-field sites within or in the proximity of the inner city, the reduction or redistribution of all mobility subsidies.
+It would contribute to less car-dominance throughout the metropolitan area by reducing mobility needs in general and by facilitating bike use and walking.
+The other vision might be named 'rail city' and its guiding principle is to replace car use by public transportation by creating a rail network that connects the suburban centres with the inner city and enmeshes much of Budapest, and it would contribute to less car dominance in Budapest by encouraging people to shift from more expensive and limited car use to cheap, quick and comfortable public transportation (or to cycling in some cases).
 Though this vision would require the reduction or redistribution of car use related subsidies, too, it would subsidize public transportation even more, as the improvement of the rail network in the Budapest metropolitan area would require enormous public subsidies: the backbone of the rail city vision is the Budapest Agglomeration Railway Strategy 2040 that plans to spend around 6 billion EUR on railway developments in the metropolitan area of Budapest till 2040 (BFK 2021).
-These enormous public monetary resources are likely to grow the inequality of the distribution of public transportation related subsidies, as they benefit the relatively few suburban commuters to a much greater etent than the much more numerous Budapest residents.
-In addition, as these developments are likely to encourage further urban sprawl (Brueckner 2003), they are likely to increase the ecological footrprint of Budapest metropolitan area, as the eological footprint of suburban lifestyle is higher than that of urban lifestyle (Kovacs et al. 2020).
-Finally, the intvestments into such developments reduce the potential public resources the compact city vision could rely on and discourage the inevestments of private resources into the rehabilitation of brown zones as reduce the demands for such projects (since if more people opt for the suburbs then less people would like to reside in rehabilitated brown areas).
+These enormous public monetary resources are likely to grow the inequality of the distribution of public transportation related subsidies, as they benefit the relatively few suburban commuters to a much greater extent than the much more numerous Budapest residents.
+In addition, as these developments are likely to encourage further urban sprawl (Brueckner 2003), they are likely to increase the ecological footprint of Budapest metropolitan area, as the ecological footprint of suburban lifestyle is higher than that of urban lifestyle (Kovács et al. 2020).
+Finally, the investments into such developments reduce the potential public resources the compact city vision could rely on and discourage the investments of private resources into the rehabilitation of brownfield sites as they reduce the demands for such projects (since if more people opt for the suburbs then less people would like to reside in rehabilitated areas).